 - Check out Amazon and eBay wish lists

 - Find YouTube mentions

-- If your brand has brick-and-mortar stores, look at tagged locations
+- If your brand has brick-and-mortar stores, look at tagged locations on social media

 - Use Google Analytics for on-site traffic insights

 A post-interaction email, or post-purchase email, is an automated method for collecting user-generated content, particularly reviews.
 Customers receive an email shortly after making a purchase, with a call to action and a link.
 Like this example from Etsy:

 Bazaarvoice data shows that using post-interaction emails increases review UGC quantity by 9x.